Accounting Technicians Ireland

-Accounting Technicians Ireland is the leading professional body for Accounting Technicians on the island of Ireland.
+Accounting Technicians Ireland is an organisation providing accounting education in Ireland.
 They have over 10,000 members and students in the Republic of Ireland and in Northern Ireland.

 The organisation was established in 1983.

 Accounting Technicians Ireland is a non-profit organisation.
 They are a partner body of Chartered Accountants Ireland and an associate member of the International Federation of Accountants (IFAC).
 They have offices in Dublin and Belfast and links with local college networks throughout Ireland.

 Accounting Technicians Ireland is the trading name for the Institute of Accounting Technicians in Ireland Limited.

 Qualifications

-The Accounting Technicians Ireland qualification combines professional exams with practical work experience.
+The Accounting Technicians Ireland qualification combines professional exams with work experience.
 The Accounting Technicians Ireland diploma is divided into two parts, each of which is a qualification in its own right: